June 28, 2016A New Version Of The You And I Montage

 When the Main Character is NOT the Protagonist

-Separate the perspective of the Main Character from the function of the Protagonist and open up whole new worlds of storytelling.
+Separate the perspective of the Main Character from the function of the Protagonist and open up an entirely new world of storytelling.

 The Prestige: Identifying the Main Character